Powerlearnproject/se-assignment-day-2-git-and-github-davtei/README.md

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?

+Public repositories are accessible to everyone on the internet, while private repositories are only accessible to the creator of the repository and any other person with explicit share access.

+Advantages of public repositories include:
+1. enabling collaboration with a wide community of developers.
+2. showcasing your work and skills leading to new opportunities.
+3. providing a great way to gain experience and build a portfolio by contributing to open-source projects hosted on public repositories.

+Disadvantages of public repositories include:
+1. there is a potential of developers using your code without permission.
+2. projects involving sensitive information or intellectual property may not be suitable for public repositories

+Advantages of private repositories include:
+1. protection of intellectual property as your code is secured from unauthorized access or reuse.
+2. you can selectively share with only the collaborator you trust.
+3. provides a safe space to experiment, make mistakes and iterate without worrying about public perception.

+Disadvantages of private repositories include:
+1. they may not contribute to your online presence and reputation as much as public repositories.
+2. limitations on GitHub's free plan, such as reduced storage space and fewer collaborators.
+3. requires more explicit communication and documentation to ensure everyone is on the same page.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.